dbrnjd/ai-cv-tailor-extension/README.md

-1\.
-Clone/download this repo
+1. Clone/download this repo

-2\.
-Open Chrome → `chrome://extensions/` → Enable Developer Mode
+2. Open Chrome → `chrome://extensions/` → Enable Developer Mode

-3\.
-Click "Load unpacked" → Select this folder
+3. Click "Load unpacked" → Select this folder

-4\.
-Open the extension popup → Paste your Groq API key \& upload your base CV
+4. Open the extension popup → Paste your Groq API key and upload your base CV

-5\.
-Highlight a job description online → Right-click → \*\*Tailor My CV\*\*
+5. Highlight a job description online → Right-click → **Tailor My CV**

-6\.
-Open the popup again → Download your tailored CV
+6. A PDF of your tailored CV will automatically download to your computer.